Tucker Carlson Defends Marjorie Taylor Greene: ‘CNN Says She Has Bad Opinions’

-After Fox News star Tucker Carlson stood up for QAnon conspiracy theorists last week, it was really only a matter of time before he openly defended QAnon-peddling Rep. Marjorie Taylor Greene (R-GA).
+After Fox News star Tucker Carlson seemingly stood up for QAnon conspiracy theorists last week, casting them as the latest victims of cancel culture, it was really only a matter of time before he openly defended QAnon-peddling Rep. Marjorie Taylor Greene (R-GA).

 At the top of his primetime program Monday night, the Fox News host continued his weeks-long theme of railing against what he sees as the left’s assault against free speech by rallying to the defense of Greene, saying the freshman Georgia lawmaker is only facing criticism for having “bad opinions.”